How to Create Landing Pages That Convert The Best

 If you look at landing pages that convert consistently, they do a number of things well and they make sure to do those repeatedly.

-The key to ensuring that your landing pages fare equally well is to see what’s working out there and test accordingly.
+The key to ensuring that your landing pages fare equally well is to see what’s working and to test accordingly (such as through Optimizely or Unbounce).

 Although most conversion concepts apply to the majority, there will nevertheless be rare cases or industries that a commonplace knowledge won’t hold true.